-How safe is it to use a fish spa for treating psoriasis?
+How safe is using a fish spa for psoriasis?

 Fish spa pedicures have gained increasing publicity and media exposure but are they safe?
 Angela Steen, of Glan Clwyd Hospital, will present her research on ‘The Little Dermatologist’ at the British Association of Dermatologists’ Annual Conference in Birmingham this week (July 3rd to 5th).